-Distribution: Rio Grande silvery minnow formerly occupied main-stem habitats of the Rio Grande from near its confluence with the Rio Chama in northern New Mexico downstream to the Gulf of Mexico and the Pecos River from near Santa Rosa downstream to its confluence with the Rio Grande (Bestgen and Platania, 1991).
-In New Mexico, the species was most common in the Rio Grande between Cochiti Pueblo and Elephant Butte Reservoir and in the Pecos River between Fort Sumner and Carlsbad (Bestgen and Platania, 1991).
-Within these stream reaches, it was most commonly found in main channel run habitats over sand substrates and seasonally in low velocity areas such as backwaters and embayments.
+Distribution: Rio Grande silvery minnow formerly occupied mainstem habitats of the Rio Grande from near its confluence with the Rio Chama in northern New Mexico downstream to the Gulf of Mexico and the Pecos River from near Santa Rosa downstream to its confluence with the Rio Grande (Bestgen and Platania 1991).
+In New Mexico, the species was most common in the Rio Grande between Cochiti Pueblo and Elephant Butte Reservoir and in the Pecos River between Fort Sumner and Carlsbad (Bestgen and Platania 1991).
+Within these stream reaches, it was most commonly found in main channel run habitats over sand substrates and seasonally in low-velocity areas such as backwaters and embayments.

-Current Status: Rio Grande silvery minnow was state listed as endangered in New Mexico in 1979 and federally listed as endangered in 1994 (USFWS, 1994).
-A recovery plan for the species was approved in 1999 (USFWS, 1999), and a revision was completed in 2010.
-The species currently occupies about 5% of its historical range.
-It was extirpated from the Pecos River (Bestgen et al., 1989) and from the Rio Grande upstream of Cochiti Dam and downstream from the upper extent of Elephant Butte Reservoir (Edwards and Contreras-Balderas, 1991; Bestgen and Propst, 1996).
-In its current range between Algodones and Elephant Butte Reservoir, it is typically most common between San Acacia and Elephant Butte Reservoir, in part because the canal system and diversion dams at San Acacia, Isleta, and Angostura allow downstream movement but prevent upstream passage (Platania and Dudley, 2003; Dudley and Platania, 2007).
-However, the San Acacia reach is also most susceptible to bouts of channel drying that cause extensive mortality (Caldwell et al., 2009).
-Rio Grande silvery minnow is typically rare between Albuquerque and Isleta and uncommon between Isleta and San Acacia, although its abundance varies considerably seasonally and annually (Dudley and Platania, 2008).
-Since 2001, Rio Grande silvery minnows have been salvaged from drying river reaches, although relocation is now restricted to those fish most likely to survive stress of handling and transport (U.S. Fish and Wildlife Service, 2007; Caldwell et al., 2009).
-Stocking efforts in the Albuquerque reach since 2000 have augmented the population (Osborne et al. 2006), but genetic analyses indicate that an exceedingly low number of Rio Grande silvery minnow effectively produce offspring that survive to adults (Alò and Turner 2005; Osborne et al. 2005; Turner et al. 2006).
+Current Status: Rio Grande silvery minnow was state listed as endangered in New Mexico in 1979 and federally listed as endangered in 1994 (USFWS 1994).
+A recovery plan for the species was approved in 1999 (USFWS

+1999) and a revision was completed in 2010 (USFWS 2010).
+A five-year status review was conducted in 2018 (USFWS 2018).
+The species currently occupies about 5% of its historical range in New Mexico.
+It was extirpated from the Pecos River (Bestgen et al. 1989) and from the Rio Grande upstream of Cochiti Dam and downstream from the upper extent of Elephant Butte Reservoir (Edwards and Contreras-Balderas 1991; Bestgen and Propst 1996).
+In its current range between Algodones and Elephant Butte Reservoir, it is typically most common between San Acacia and Elephant Butte Reservoir, in part because the canal system and diversion dams at San Acacia, Isleta, and Angostura allow downstream movement but prevent upstream passage (Platania and Dudley 2003; Dudley and Platania 2007).
+However, the San Acacia reach is also most susceptible to bouts of channel drying that cause extensive mortality (Caldwell et al. 2009).
+Rio Grande silvery minnow is typically rare between Albuquerque and Isleta and uncommon between Isleta and San Acacia, although its abundance varies considerably seasonally and annually (Dudley and Platania 2008).
+Since 2001, Rio Grande silvery minnows have been salvaged from drying river reaches, however the survival rate of these relocated fish is low (Archdeacon et al. 2020).
+Stocking efforts in the Albuquerque reach since 2000 have augmented the population and natural recruitment has been noted when conditions were favorable (Osborne et al. 2006, Osborne et al. 2018)).
 Considerable effort has been expended on behalf of the species by the Middle Rio Grande Endangered Species Collaborative Program (MRGESCP).
-However, drought and extended seasonal drying of substantial reaches of the river have frustrated efforts of the Program, and survival of Rio Grande silvery minnow in the wild is low in most years.
-Population levels declined substantially from the early 1990s to 2005.
-During 2005, abundance of Rio Grande silvery minnow increased in response to an extended period of elevated discharge associated with snowmelt runoff, but abundance subsequently declined with low snowpack levels in 2006 (Dudley and Platania 2008).
-During 2012 and 2013 densities of silvery minnow became very low likely in response to extended drought conditions.
-Large numbers of hatchery reared fish were used to augment the population in 2012.
-However, poor survival of hatchery fish and poor recruitment resulted in continued low densities reported from 2013 monitoring.
-Additionally, the majority of the fish captured during 2013 monitoring were of hatchery origin indicating that the wild population is reaching extremely low densities (Dudley et al. 2013; Dudley and Platania 2013).
+However, drought and extended seasonal drying of substantial reaches of the river have challenged efforts of the Program and survival of Rio Grande silvery minnow in the wild is low in most years.
+The occurrence and density of Rio Grande silvery minnows has varied substantially from the early 1990s to 2017 (Dudley et al. 2018), largely explained by seasonal differences in river flows annually (Archdeacon 2016).